Multiple Emailed Bomb Threats Across Bay Area And Nation Appear To Be Hoax

 “We are aware of the recent bomb threats made in cities around the country, and we remain in touch with our law enforcement partners to provide assistance.
 As always, we encourage the public to remain vigilant and to promptly report suspicious activities which could represent a threat to public safety.

-The police departments of San Jose, Santa Rosa and Oakland have also reportedly received a number of bomb threats that they are also investigating.
+The police departments of San Jose, Santa Rosa, Palo Alto and Oakland have also reportedly received a number of bomb threats that they are also investigating.

 “San Jose Police has also received several bomb threats similar to what other cities are experiencing,” the department’s media relations officer said in an email.